EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 ### Software repositories and registries

-Having somewhere to share your code is fundamental to making it findable.
+Having somewhere to share your code is fundamental to making it findable and accessible.
 Your institution might have a code repository, your research field may have a practice of sharing code via a specific website or journal, or your version control system might include an online component that makes sharing different versions of your code easy.